-Bone marrow harvests take place in a hospital with good experience in bone marrow harvesting.
-First, the bone marrow donor receives a full anaesthesia.
-A needle is punctuated into the dorsal part of the pelvic bone on both sides.
+Bone marrow harvesting takes place in a hospital with good experience in bone marrow harvesting.
+First, the bone marrow donor receives full anaesthesia.
+A needle is inserted into the backside of the hipbone (pelvis) on both sides.
 The bone marrow, which looks like blood, is aspirated through the needle to be collected in a transfusion bag.
 Only a small fraction of the donor's bone marrow is aspirated, and this fraction is renewed within a few weeks.
 The harvesting takes about one hour to complete.
 The donor can go home the next day.

 Is there a pre-treatment of a bone marrow donor?

 No, there is no special pre-treatment.
-The donor cannot eat after midnight before the harvesting.
+The donor only needs to fast from midnight before the day of the harvesting.

 Does it hurt to donate bone marrow?

-Everyone will experience pain and tenderness in the upper dorsal part of the hip region some days after the harvesting.
-The donor should for about a week be careful when lifting heavy items or exercising.
+Everyone experiences some pain and tenderness in on the upper backside of the hip region some days after the harvesting.
+The donor should be careful when lifting heavy items or exercising for a week.
 There will be no or only small scars after the procedure.

 Is it dangerous to donate bone marrow?

-If you are healthy, there are only minor risks related to the bone marrow harvesting, and complications are rare.
-The donor will always go through a health examination prior to the harvesting, and he/she will have an extensive information session where all aspects of marrow donation are discussed.
+If you are healthy there are only minor risks related to bone marrow harvesting and complications are rare.
+The donor will always go through a thorough health examination prior to harvesting and will attend an extensive information session.

 HOW DO I DONATE STEM CELLS FROM THE BLOOD?